RuneBlaze/runeblaze.github.io/_posts/2022-03-23-weighted-astrid.md

 because recall that we are trying to estimate $$d^*(a, b)$$.
 Assuming that $$X(a, b)$$, the splitting edges estimated between $$a$$ and $$b$$, are "reasonable" to a degree, $$|X(a, b)|$$ will be a worse estimator for $$d^*(a, b)$$ compared to $$d(a, b)$$.
-This might even have a better property when we are using TBS.
+This might even have a better property when we are using TBE.
 The implementation will be simple and still fast, and the problem for setting up experiments is simply that bootstrapping is extremely costly.
 While things like IQTree's UFBoot2 or RAxML's RBS might help (they are the only global branch support that I am aware of besides standard BS), it is not clear if they should be as trusted as SBS.